sswietoniowski/learning-go/projects/00_mini/08_discord_bot/README.md

 DISCORD_BOT_TOKEN=PUT_YOUR_DISCORD_BOT_TOKEN_HERE
 ```

-or set the environment variables directly in your environment.
+Or set the environment variables directly in your environment.

-To know how to get the `DISCORD_BOT_TOKEN`, please read [this guide](https://www.writebots.com/discord-bot-token/).
+To get the `DISCORD_BOT_TOKEN`, please read [this guide](https://www.writebots.com/discord-bot-token/).

 To run this application: